Knowledge and News Network: Operating Architecture

-KNN's back-end is based on a unique architecture with its Central hub, KNN bureau and its studio located in New Delhi and its regional hubs at Bangalore and Hyderabad connected through video-conferencing facilities.
-Run by a team of journalists with well-equipped news bureau and studio, its 260 nodes comprising MSME associations (both geographic and sectoral) and institutions (MSME and research and development institutions, engineering colleges, management institutes) feed text reports and video from the ground which is uploaded after validation.
+KNN's back-end is based on an architecture comprising a central hub, bureau, and studio in New Delhi, with regional hubs in Bangalore and Hyderabad connected via video-conferencing.
+The network includes a team of journalists and approximately 260 nodes consisting of MSME associations and institutions, including research and development facilities, engineering colleges, and management institutes.
+These nodes provide text and video reports which are uploaded following a validation process.

 History

 Knowledge & News Network (KNN) was conceived and implemented through 2012-13 by FISME with support of GIZ.
 KNN became operational on 25 July 2013.
 It was flagged off by Union Minister of Micro Small and Medium Enterprises Mr. K.H.
 Muniyappa in New Delhi in presence of senior officials of the Ministry Mr. Madhav Lal and Additional Secretary and Development Commissioner Mr. Amarendra Sinha.
 Also present during the occasion of were CEO of Prasar Bharati Mr. Jawhar Sircar, Mr. Manfred Haebig, Director, Private, Sector Development, GIZ India and President FISME Mr. D. Gandhikumar.